How to Set a Proxy In Puppeteer 2024

 Puppeteer Proxy Authentication: Username and Password

-Commercial and premium proxy services often enforce authentication to a Puppeteer proxy.
-That way, only users with valid credentials can connect to their servers.
+Commercial and premium proxy services often require authentication to use their proxies.
+This ensures that only users with valid credentials can connect to their servers.

-This is what the URL of an authenticated proxy involving a username and password looks like:
+Here's an example of what an authenticated proxy URL that requires a username and password looks like:

 scraper.js